martinring/thesis/src/3-Self-Verification.md

 ### The Design Process At Work

+In the following, we apply the design flow ([#fig:design-flow]) to the simple example from [#sec:selfie-general-idea].

 ![Design flow for verification after deployment.
 We start with modelling the system behaviour, then derive an implementation and verification conditions.
-By proving the verification conditions we make sure the system behaves as specified.
+By proving the verification conditions, we make sure the system behaves as specified.
 Due to the large search space, the proofs are not possible pre-deployment.
 But instantiation of the configuration variables reduces the size of the search space significantly and makes proofs possible post-deployment.](design-flow.svg){#fig:design-flow}

-In the following, we apply the design flow to the simple example from [#sec:selfie-general-idea].

 #### Specification (top of [#fig:design-flow])